Coarse Cohomology with twisted Coefficients: Coentourages

-\begin{rem} Note that every coarsely injective coarse map is a coarse embedding and likewise.\footnote{Although the latter term 'coarse embedding' is in general use and describes the notion more appropriately we will use the former term 'coarsely injective' cause adjectives are more handy.} \end{rem}
+\begin{defn} A map $f:X\to Y$ between coarse spaces is called \emph{coarsely injective}\footnote{Note that every coarsely injective coarse map is called a coarse embedding.
+Although term 'coarse embedding' is in general use and describes the notion more appropriately we will use the former term 'coarsely injective' because adjectives are easier to handle.} if for every entourage $E\s Y^2$ the set $\izp f E$ is an entourage. \end{defn}

+\begin{rem} Let $f:X\to Y$ be a map between coarse spaces.
+If $f$ is coarsely injective and maps bounded sets to bounded sets then $\zzp f C$ is a coentourage for every coentourage $C\s X^2$.